California Residents: Click here for the California Privacy Notice.

 10.7 Your information may be processed, stored and transferred outside your country of residence and beyond the European Economic Area (EEA) and Switzerland, such as the United States, Canada or Brazil.
 Privacy laws in these countries may not offer the same level of protection as in your country or in the EEA.
-But whenever we’re sharing your personal information outside the European Economic Area (EEA) and Switzerland, we will do so on the basis of the EU standard contractual clauses or Privacy Shield Framework which are lawful measures to transfer your data and establish adequate protection of your personal information.
+But whenever we’re sharing your personal information outside the EEA and Switzerland, we will do so on the basis of the EU standard contractual clauses and/or other lawful measures to transfer your data and establish adequate protection of your personal information

 11. THIRD PARTY INFORMATION COLLECTION AND EXTERNAL SERVICES

-You can use GOG services to access cool stuff from GOG-approved partners.
+You can use GOG services to access cool stuff from GOG-approved Trusted Partners.
 We will need to share some personal information with them (which you control).
 It is up to you if you want to use your GOG account for this or not.

 If you’d like to use our GOG Connect feature, we’ll require access to your “Steam Data” (more info opposite).
 There are some legal rules that Valve requires us to follow.